-The film sees Broderick's loser Steven move into a new apartment after awkwardly separating from his girlfriend (played by Leslie Mann) and meeting his "cable guy", a strange dude calling himself Chip Douglas (Carrey) who speaks with a lisp, has a rather unpleasant sense of humour and who molests Steven's wall the very first time he meets him.
+The film sees Broderick's loser Steven move into a new apartment after awkwardly separating from his girlfriend (played by Leslie Mann) and meeting his "cable guy", a strange dude calling himself Chip Douglas (Jim Carrey) who speaks with a lisp, has a rather unpleasant sense of humour and who molests Steven's wall the very first time he meets him.
 Chip desperately wants to be friends with Steven and basically pushes this friendship onto him but when Chip finally crosses the line and Steven wants out, he soon becomes the latter's worst enemy.
 I could certainly see how going from The Mask or Dumb & Dumber to this would be a bit of a jump but seeing as, by this point, Jim Carrey had already played a demented, obsessive character like The Riddler in Batman Forever, I'm frankly surprised that audiences would be this put off by the actor trying something a little darker.
 Besides, it's not like Carrey is particularly terrifying in this.

-The Cable Guy builds on a clever concept: what if TV and movies became an obsession?
-What if someone was raised basically entirely by visual media to the point where he himself didn't exist anymore?
+The Cable Guy builds on a clever concept: what if TV and movies became an obsession and what if someone was raised entirely by visual media to the point where he himself didn't exist anymore?
 It's a scary thought that might have rung a little too close to home for many since it's not too outlandish that something like that, that people like that could actually exist in this day and age.
-The film therefore acting as both a metaphor for television's impact on our lives and as social satire.
-That televised trial being the constant reminder of how TV has intruded in our personal lives and the movie/TV show-quoting Chip Douglas being the literal embodiment of that.
-The Simpsons may have made fun of The Cable Guy's script a while back for "almost ruining Jim Carrey's career" but Lou Holtz Jr.'s script is one of the best things about this movie, juggling cartoonish humour with satire and darker elements effortlessly.
+The film acts as both a metaphor for television's impact on our lives and as social satire.
+The televised trial being the constant reminder of how TV has intruded upon our personal lives with the Jerry Springer-quoting Chip Douglas being the literal embodiment of that.
+The Simpsons may have made fun of The Cable Guy's script a while back for "almost ruining Jim Carrey's career" but Lou Holtz Jr.'s script is one of the best things about this movie since it juggles cartoonish jokes with subtle satire and darker elements effortlessly.
 It's certainly one of the most interesting movies both Carrey and Stiller have ever done and it sadly remains an underrated, under-watched cult gem to this day.